 “His mother didn’t want to send him, because his exams are starting day-after-tomorrow,” said Ravi, when I asked why his son Anirudh was not wearing hiking clothes.
 Exams.
 This was the common reason the other children who’d dropped out from the trek had given.
-Despite the fact that it was the school Principal, Mrs.Tejaswini Sankeshwar herself who had mandated that all the Hiking Club children should go on the trek.
+Despite the fact that it was the school Principal, Mrs.Tejaswini Sankeshwar herself who had mandated that all the Eco Hiking Programme children should go on the trek.

 “The things he’ll learn today, the way he processes his thoughts after having this experience, these will have far more impact on his future than schoolbooks,” I assured the father.
 “I know,” he smiled in agreement.
 “That’s why I brought him.
 I want my son to stand apart from the common herd.”